eic/tutorial-analysis/_episodes/02-reconstruction-output.md

 keypoints:
 - "Output trees contain a lot of information.
 Take time to explore what is available, identify what you want to try and do, find the relevant branches."
+- "The MCParticles branch holds information on generator level particles, critical for use in comparing to what we actually detect!"
 ---
 <!--
   Commenting out for now until the final content of this part of the lesson is decided.
 Leaning towards not including the locating factory/algorithm as a core part of the tutorial. - SJDK 29/03/24